gem/oq-engine/doc/adv-manual/logic_trees.rst

 The empty square brackets means that the branchset should be applied to all branches in the previous branchset and correspond to the ``applyToBranches`` tag in the XML version of the logic tree.
-If ``applyToBranches`` is missing the logic tree is multiplicative and the total number of paths can be obtained simply by multiplying the number of paths in each branchset.
+If ``applyToBranches`` is missing, the logic tree is multiplicative and the total number of paths can be obtained simply by multiplying the number of paths in each branchset.
-When ``applyToBranches`` is used the logic tree becomes additive and the total number of paths can be obtained by summing the number of paths in the different subtrees.
+When ``applyToBranches`` is used, the logic tree becomes additive and the total number of paths can be obtained by summing the number of paths in the different subtrees.
 For instance, let us extend the previous example by adding another ``extendModel`` branchset and by using ``applyToBranches``: